 This can be a little daunting and can be harder than it sounds, but don’t worry there is an easy approach.

-Start with 1 Expanded Text ad, match the intent and keyword themes for each ad group.
+Start with 1 Expanded Text ad, matching each ad group's intent and keyword themes.
 Then add 1 responsive ad per ad group.
 Just match what the customer expects when completing the search.

 Copywriting doesn’t come naturally to everyone, thankfully the data will help you make the right decisions after your ads go live.